jakeknow17/bfr/README.md

 # bfr

-**bfr** is a simple Brainfuck interpreter written in Rust.
+**bfr** is a simple Brainfuck interpreter and compiler written in Rust.
 It reads a Brainfuck source file and executes it.

 ## Building